ihmeuw/ScrollyTeller/README.md

  *           data - the data that was passed in or resolved by the promise
  *                   and processed by reshapeDataFunction()
  *           graphScroll - the GraphScroll object that handles activation of narration, etc
- *           cssNames - the ScrollyTellerNames object containing some useful functions for getting
+ *           cssNames - the CSSNames object containing some useful functions for getting
  *                    the css identifiers of narrations, graph, and the section */ function buildGraphFunction(graphId, sectionConfig) {